Cyrexart/shrimps-cn/README.md

 A small React component library built with shadcn/ui, Tailwind CSS, and TypeScript.
 Install components directly into your project and own the code — no black boxes.

-## Installation

-Requires [shadcn/ui](https://ui.shadcn.com/docs/installation) to be set up in your project.

 ## CLI

 Shrimps has a dedicated CLI for adding components and setting up the CSS theme.